w3c-fedid/FedCM/explainer/HOWTO.md

 ### Identity Provider implementation

-The Chrome prototype supports multiple protocols between the browser and the IdP.
+The Chrome prototype supports multiple endpoints between the browser and the IdP.
 On the mediation-oriented flow, there are five different HTTP requests:

 1. A request for the `/.well-known/fedcm` configuration.